Inspector Hornleigh

-Inspector Hornleigh is a fictional British detective from Scotland Yard, the protagonist of a popular BBC radio series of the 1930s, three British films, and a German television series.
+Inspector Hornleigh is a fictional British detective from Scotland Yard, the protagonist of a popular BBC radio series of the 1930s, three British films, a German television series, and three books (two of them language text books).

+Radio

-The radio series Inspector Hornleigh Investigates was devised by Hans Priwin and Hornleigh was played by S. J. Warmington.
-The series ran on the BBC's National station from 1937 to 1940, as one element in the 50-minute show Monday Night at Seven.
+The radio series Inspector Hornleigh Investigates was devised by Hans Wolfgang Priwin (later known as John Peter Priwin and, from 1948, John Peter Wynn), a German-Jewish refugee, and Hornleigh was played by S. J. Warmington.
+According to Priwin, Hornleigh was devised in an Italian restaurant in Great Portland Street in April 1937 during a meal with John Watt.

+The series ran on the BBC's National station from 1937 to 1940, eventually as one element in the 50-minute show Monday Night at Seven (changed to Monday Night at Eight at the start of the Second World War).
 Each week Inspector Hornleigh interrogates various witnesses, one of whom makes some slip that incriminates him.
 Listeners were invited to match their wits against Hornleigh's by identifying the criminal.
-The mistake made by the witness is not disclosed until the end of the programme.
+The mistake made by the witness is not disclosed until the end of the programme, when the story was partially rebroadcast until the clue was reached, when a voice would call 'Stop'.